College of Nursing

 NURSE 6518 Pathophysiology for Advanced Nursing Practice: 3 semester hours

-Prerequisites: Consent of Program Director.
+Prerequisites: Graduate standing.
 This course prepares the student to interpret changes in physiology that result in symptoms indicative of illness by a systematic examination of disease processes.
 The graduate student will compare and contrast differential diagnosis within physiological systems of sub-cellular and cellular origin, biochemical, and anatomical changes across the life span.

 NURSE 6520 Pharmacology for Advanced Nursing Practice: 3 semester hours

-Prerequisites: NURSE 6518 or consent of Program Director.
-This is a course in clinical pharmacotherapeutics that builds on prior knowledge of drug classifications, actions, interactions, and adverse drug reactions.
+Prerequisites: NURSE 6518.
+This course in clinical pharmacotherapeutics builds on a student's prior knowledge of drug classifications, actions, interactions, and adverse drug reactions.
 The major focus of the course is the pharmacotherapeutic use of medications for primary healthcare management by advanced practice nurses.
 Emphasis is placed on clinical critical thinking processes used to prescribe drugs in the management of specific illnesses.
 The laws and regulations for advanced practice nurse prescriptive authority will be addressed.
 Emphases include pharmacodynamics, pharmacokinetics, pharmacotherapeutics, health-related information, medication compliance, and issues that pertain to the prescribing of medications in advanced nursing practice.

 NURSE 6521 Healthcare Finance: 3 semester hours